olgalvova/monte-carlo-pi/README.md

 5. Multiplying this ratio by 4 gives an estimate of P

 ## Calculate an Integral of any function
-1. Draw a rectangle that fits a sergment of a functional graph in a given X interval
+1. Draw a rectangle that fits a sergment of a functional graph in a given X interval.
-2. Generated random dots within it
+2. Generate random dots within it.
-3. Count how many falls inside (between the function graph and X axis)
+3. Count how many dots fall in between the function graph and X axis.
+Do this separately for negative and positive y values.
-4. The ratio of the count of inside points to total points multiplied by the area of the rectangle is the value of the integral
+4. The ratio of the count of inside points to total points multiplied by the area of the rectangle is the value of the integral.
+Again, negative and positive portions are counted separated and then added.

+Known limitations:
+- Assuming the function is monotonous when drawing a box to plant the dots in, i.e. assuming the function has a single min and max and it's at either side of the range.

 ## Dependencies
 Requires [Ebitengine](https://ebitengine.org/en/documents/install.html) for Go 2D graphics.